groz/fotm/README.md

 Infrastructure:
-- ASAP: setup test queue/environment to not break production with every change to Scanner
 - Add proper deployment configuration per region and setup queues/websites for US & KR
 - Delete expired (1 week?) entries from leaderboard
 - Add correct setup per region
-- Set smaller expiration date for teams that were seen only once
+- Set smaller expiration date for teams that were seen only a few times
 - Divide ratings update per number of games if diff is more than 1 to avoid showing 30+ rating changes
 - Google analytics